ozgurgulerx/aks-workshop/labs/02Create-an-AKS-Cluster.md

 az acr create --resource-group aks-workshop --name aksworkshop01 --sku basic
 ```

-Now we can create the AKS cluster...
+Now we can create the AKS cluster...\
+*It will take a couple of minutes for the cluster to be created.
+This may be a good time to refresh your coffee!*
 ```sh
 az aks create --resource-group aks-workshop --name myAKSCluster --node-count 1 --node-vm-size Standard_B2s --generate-ssh-keys
 ```